neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab_4_Intro_to_Bedrock_and_Agents/slides/01-intro.md

 # Lab 4: Intro to Bedrock and Agents

+## Part 2 Begins

+Welcome to the **coding labs**!
+In Part 1 you built a no-code agent.
+Now you'll learn how agents work under the hood.

 ## What You'll Learn

 - How to configure and invoke Amazon Bedrock models